Other Electives

 Cambridge International AS & A Level Psychology is designed to give students an understanding of psychological concepts, theories and research methodology.
 The syllabus: is suitable for students who have no prior learning in psychology engages with four core areas of psychology: biological, cognitive, social and learning allows students to deepen their knowledge through a choice of two options at Cambridge International A Level from clinical psychology, consumer psychology, health psychology or organizational psychology encourages students to consider the relationships between psychological findings and everyday life This course is recommended for the AICE diploma through Cambridge.

-SSCC 350/351: Cambridge AS Sociology 9699 A/B
+SSCC 350/351: AS Sociology A/B

 Credits 1.0 (0.5 Credits Per Semester)